armanhossen-dev/armanhossen-dev/README.md

 </div>

 <!--
-To the Lazy CSE Student

 You chose one of the hardest and most rewarding fields in the world.

-Every day you waste,
-someone in another country is solving algorithms, building AI, creating startups, and getting ready to compete for the same jobs you'll want after graduation.
+Every day you waste, while someone in another country is solving algorithms, building AI, creating startups, and getting ready to compete for the same jobs you'll want after graduation.
 The world doesn't pay people for potential.
 It pays people for skills.
 Your degree will open the door.
 Your discipline decides whether you walk through it.
 > “You'll lose it, if you talk about it”
 -->